MooersLab/orgpymolpysnips/README.md

 ## Example input source block

-If you use emacs-juptyer, you enter `#+BEGIN_SRC jupyter-python ` on the top lone of the source block.
+If you use emacs-juptyer, you enter `#+BEGIN_SRC jupyter-python ` on the top line of the source block.
 I found this approach to be fragile to changes in my PATH in my .zshrc file because I have numerous Python interpreters on my system.

 Alternatively, you can use org-babel.
 You will have to specifiy a session and a kernel.
 Start with  `#+BEGIN_SRC jupyter :session pymol :kernel cp38` .

 Change the kernel name to that for the Python interpreter that has access to PyMOL's Python API.
 The session name is arbitary.